quintenroets/downloader/README.md

 Download urls in a script as if you would download them from your browser

 Features:
+* Only downloads the destination does not exist or the server indicates that there is a newer version
 * Automatically retry after error
 * Continue from partial download after error
 * Show progressbar during download